 How to Pay Off Student Loans in 4 Steps

-Most graduates leave college in high hopes that their new job will pay off their student loans.
-But this is not always the case.
+Most graduates leave college with high hopes that their new job will pay off their student loans.
+Unfortunately, this is not always the case.

-Around 42% of students at public universities finish their four-year degree without any student debt, while 36% graduate with less than $30,000 in debt and 5% graduate with debt of more than $60,000.
+Another study found that 42% of students at public universities finish their four-year degree without any student loan debt.
+An additional 36% graduate with less than $30,000 in debt.
+Meanwhile, 7% graduate with debt of more than 50,000.

-But the good news is that it is possible to pay off student debt and move into a more financially independent future.
-But it’s going to take some planning and budgeting to get there.
+The good news is that it is possible to pay off student loan debt and move into a more financially independent future.
+However, it’s going to take some planning and budgeting to get there.

-If you want to know how to pay off student loan debt, we have some actionable steps that will get you there.
+If your goal is to pay off student loan debt, we have some actionable steps that will get you there.

 How to Pay Off Student Loans Fast – 4 Steps